christopherseaman/datasci_217/07/index.md

 - pandas provides convenient plotting methods directly on DataFrames and Series.
 - Simplifies the creation of plots without explicitly using Matplotlib commands.
+- Basic workflow:
+  1. Create plot with df.plot() or series.plot()
+  2. Plots display automatically in Jupyter notebooks
+  3. For scripts, use plot.show()

 ---